Last updated on September 23rd, 2022 at 04:16 pm

 Not About The Medal

-Canadian middle distance runner Leah Pells has already represented Canada in three Olympics and she came within a half-second of winning a medal in Atlanta in 1500.
+Canadian middle distance runner Leah Pells has already represented Canada in three Olympics.
+In Atlanta, she came within a half-second of winning a medal in 1500 meters.
 She competed in the 1992 Barcelona Olympics and 2000 Sydney Games and has competed in six IAAF World Track and Field Championships.
-She won silver in the 1999 Pan American Games as well.
+She also won silver in the 1999 Pan American Games.

 Her childhood was traumatic, however.
 Pells’ parents divorced when she was 9, and her mother was a severe alcoholic.
 She grew up in poverty, suffered through verbal and mental abuse, and watched her mom endure physical violence.

 Running was a form of escapism and “therapy” for Pells.
-Besides training for the Olympics, she also holds two degrees in Psychology and Education and is also completing a Masters in Counselling Psychology.
+Besides training for the Olympics, she holds two degrees in Psychology and Education and is completing a Master’s in Counselling Psychology.

 More Memoirs On The Way!